AsahiLinux/asahi-audio/README.md

 ## Linux userspace audio configuration for Apple Silicon Macs.

-Brought to you by the Asahi Linux team.
-Our goal is to provide a (subjectively) better-than-macOS audio experience on Apple Silicon Macs, and in doing so demonstrate that userspace audio management on Linux does not _need_ to suck in 2023.
+This repo contains DSP configuration files for Apple Silicon Macs supported by the Asahi Linux project.
+Our goal is to make the Asahi Linux audio experience better than macOS, and in doing so demonstrate that desktop Linux audio can be made fit for purpose with a little bit of effort.

 ### IMPORTANT
 This software is still pre-release and not ready for user consumption or